 - a.
 Goal 1 & Annexation: New development/annexation will be required to pay for improvements necessitated by its impacts on City Services.
 Developer will pay for its proportionate impacts on parks, police, fire, and traffic via impact fees.
-Developer will also extend City utility services at no cost to the City and construct a regional lift station if requested by the City.
-Developer may participate in the construction of a traffic signal at Emmett & SH44, at no cost to City or taxpayers.
-At the very least, Developer will not build a single house until a sufficient control at the intersection of Emmett & SH44 is completed. - b.
-Comprehensive Plan Element "Annexation" (Page 18 of 68): The City of Middleton is getting boxed in by County and Star subdivisions.
-Annexation of Pheasant Heights is an efficient and economical expansion that prevents the external limitations on City growth.
-This further prevents subdivisions from using City services while not paying their fair share for City services. - c.
-Goal 2 Private Property Rights: allowing reasonable annexation and development will ensure that the City is not engaging in a "taking" of property, which is a violation of the Fifth Amendment to the U.S. Constitution.
-(Comp Plan/Private Property Rights, page 21 of 68) - d.
-Goals 3 and 5: Provide variety of safe transportation services and facilities for vehicles and pedestrians.
-Developer's impact fees and pro-rata traffic fees will be used for the improvement and safety of surrounding roadways.
-Additionally, Developer may assist in the installation of a traffic control at Hwy 44 & Emmett or, at the very least, refrain from building homes until a traffic control is installed at that location.
-Developer is also completing a sidewalk project off-site to ensure safe pedestrian passage at a location north of the project site. - e.
-Goal 6: expansion of public facilities: Developer's project extends sewer and water utilities in an economical manner and improves existing roadways nearby. - f.
+Developer will also extend City utility services at no cost to the City and construct a regional lift station if requested by the City. - b.
+Goals 3 and 5: Developer's impact fees and pro-rata traffic fees will be used for the improvement and safety of surrounding roadways.
+Developer is also completing a sidewalk project off-site to ensure safe pedestrian passage at a location north of the project site. - c.
 Goals 7 and 8: the addition of homes in Middleton increases the likelihood of bringing more commercial and industrial opportunities to Middleton, thereby lowering taxes for residents and creating employment opportunities.